Stabitha/Spectrum_Shield_Driver/README.md

 // A cumulative sum of squares statistic is evaluated continously to determine whether the
 // variance estimated from a packet of samples contains a change in the signal variance, discounting
 // volume changes.
-// NOTE: This is only barely functioning, the chgPtL/R[] arrays are not syncing, so no changepoints
+// NOTE: Changepoints are detected in left and right channels asynchronously, in general.
-// are being set.
-In general, changes in volume corresponding to new sounds are noted.
+//       e.g. One might set a visualizer to switch between similar effects when changepoints are detected